Formula Woman: 2006

-New Formula Woman series
+2021–present

 In November 2020, it was announced that Formula Woman would be making a come-back.
 The series opened for applicants in March 2021 with a view to the series starting in the autumn of the same year with an accompanying television package.
-The new competition prize will offer winners the opportunity to race a McLaren 570S GT4 in the British GT Cup Championship that 16 drivers will compete for.
+The new competition prize offered winners the opportunity to race a McLaren 570S GT4 in the British GT Cup Championship that 16 drivers will compete for.

-The series secured major sponsorship including McLaren, Trade Centre, Vauxhall, and many more.
+The series secured major sponsorship including McLaren, Trade Centre, and Vauxhall.

-Test days have taken place at circuits including Knockhill and Anglesey Circuit.
-As of December 2021, the assessments for the final driver decisions were on-going following a test day at Bedford Autodrome using Vauxhall Corsa-e cars.
+Test days took place at circuits including Knockhill and Anglesey Circuit.
+The assessments for the final driver decisions took place in December 2021, following a test day at Bedford Autodrome using Vauxhall Corsa-e cars.

 In March 2022, the competition progressed to select 15 finalists from 70, with more selections involving a track kart test at Croft to achieve 10, followed by a future final race for four contestants.